 Managing configuration changes

 In addition to the use of configuration merge in deployment or with an existing instance through the iris merge command or during a restart, an instance’s CPF can be altered using the Management Portal, the Config.* classes, or a text editor.
 These methods are generally used for modifying individual settings on individual instances as needed, rather than reconfiguring multiple instances.
 If you use configuration merge to automatically deploy and/or reconfigure multiple instances, the strongly recommended best practice is to confine all configuration changes to this method — even when this means, for example, using iris merge merge to change just one or two parameters on one instance.
-That way, assuming you version and store the merge files you employ, you can maintain a record of the configuration of each instance through time, enabling rollback if required, and avoid the possibility of configuration merge overwriting changes made by other means.
+That way, assuming you version and store the merge files you employ, you can maintain a record of the configuration of each instance through time and avoid the possibility of configuration merge overwriting changes made by other means.